bjarneo/dotenvjson/README.md

 }
 ```

-## Missing
+## Missing, but coming

-Currently, this package do not have any multiline parsing support.
-This is coming.
+- No multiline parsing support
+- No pipe to dotenvjson

 ## License